This homemade grape jam has just enough sugar, needs no pectin and makes a beautiful garnish for your toast, charcuterie board or even a PBJ.

 - Sweet fruit will need less sugar.
 I always err on the side of less sugar when making jam.
 If your fruit is not very sweet, taste the jam while it simmers and add more if you need it.

 To test the jam, scoop a spoonful onto a cold plate and place it in the fridge for a few minutes.
-If the jam looks thick after it sets in the fridge, it’s ready!
+If the jam looks thick after it sets in the fridge, itโs ready!

 Yes!
 A good rule of thumb is to use half the amount of honey as you would sugar.
-So for every 1 cup of sugar, use ½ cup of honey.
+So for every 1 cup of sugar, use ยฝ cup of honey.
 And of course, you can adjust the sweetness as your jam is cooking, so use less at first because you can always add more honey.

 Absolutely!
 Be sure to use the right container for freezing.
 Glass can shatter, so be careful.
 There are plastic freezer jars available that you can use.
 Again, do not overfill as jam will expand while it freezes.

-If you are enjoying my recipes, I would love for you to sign up for my newsletter (and get my free citrus e-cookbook!) or follow me on Instagram or Facebook.
+If you are enjoying my recipes, please sign up for myย newsletterย and get my free 28-day meal plan!
+You can also follow me onย Instagramย orย Facebook.

 Homemade Grape Jam - No Pectin